 If you prefer to make informed decisions, rather than depend upon others to tell you what you need to do… Bravo!
 We’re always pleased to see site owners take the initiative to learn how to be more successful.

-Disclaimer: We are not attorneys, so our assessment and remediation advice is based upon our good-faith understanding of the EU’s General Data Protection Regulation (GDPR) and the stance of the UK’s Information Commissioner’s Office (ICO) in terms of compliance.
+Disclaimer: We are not attorneys, so our assessment and remediation advice is based upon our good-faith understanding of the various privacy regulations and the stance of the attendant regulatory jurisdictions, in terms of compliance and enforcement.
 If you have questions that require specific legal interpretations, you should consult an attorney who specializes in privacy issues and compliance with any applicable privacy acts.